Don Shave's Ancestral Family Tree

 Birthabout 993Eadric Streona was born about 993.

-Deathafter 1010He died after 1010 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Deathafter 1010He died after 1010 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of his death (as a teenager aged 17) in the year of 1010 is not known-surviving in 1010 as a teenager was difficult-as neither death or birth location are known, used the conceptual continent

 Person SourceEadric Streona had person sources.1